 A close up view of Ice Cutters mounted on a Knuckle Braced machine.
 From the collection of John C. LaRue Jr.

-from behind, and to open and close them a 12'' air cylinder mounded on
+from behind, and to open and close them either an air cylinder

-the deck ( for Standard and Type As ).
-The 2 main types of wings are Broken and Straight.
+The two main types of wings are Broken and Straight.
 The

 straight wing spreaders are good for spreading large snow drifts, and

 also spreading large amounts of ballast or rip rap.
-The broken wing
+Over the years, there were many different lengths of wings offered depending on the machine

 spreaders could do virtually anything.
 The end section had the